-The exam opens in a VM that hosts the exam environment (Ubuntu MATE supplied with Google Chrome and Atom).
-You review and step through each task writing the code in Atom and testing it in Chrome.
+The exam opens in a Linux-based exam environment (supplied with Google Chrome and Atom).
+You review and step through each challenge writing the code in Atom and testing it in Chrome.

 You have four hours to complete the exam.
 If after four hours you haven't submitted your exam, any work that you have saved will automatically be submitted.
 A timer shows you how much time you have remaining to help you pace yourself.

 When you have completed all of the tasks you are able to complete, you submit the exam for grading and continue to the exit interview (you'll have a chance for a brief break before starting the exit interview).
 The interview itself lasts for ten minutes and consists of five questions about the exam you just took.
 Your responses are recorded and reviewed by the Google Developers Certification Team.

 You have a total of three attempts to earn your certification.
 If you successfully complete the exam and exit interview, you are awarded the Google Mobile Web Specialist Certification.
 If you are not successful in your initial attempt, you will receive an email notification inviting you to retake the exam.
 Note that it may take up to 45 days for the evaluation of your assessment to be completed.